laplcebeltrami/weighted-SPHARM/README.md

 # weighted-SPHARM
-The codes performs the weighted spherical harmonic (SPHAMR) represenation published in
+The code performs the weighted spherical harmonic (SPHAMR) represenation published in

 [1] Chung, M.K., Dalton, K.M., Shen, L., L., Evans, A.C., Davidson, R.J.
 2007.
 Weighted Fourier series representation and its application to quantifying the amount of gray matter.
 Special Issue of  IEEE Transactions on Medical Imaging, on Computational Neuroanatomy.
 26:566-581